 Basil is one of the most popular culinary herbs in the world.
-It is featured in cuisine from Italy, Northeast Asia, and its native land of India.
-Many cooks and chefs call basil the “king of herbs.”
+You can find it in cuisine from Italy, Northeast Asia, and its native land of India.
+Many cooks and chefs call basil the “king of herbs”

 Causes of Basil Black Spots

-If the spots are from a fungal infection, there are several culprits to choose from, all commonly referred to as blight.
-Because they are all caused by fungi, the diagnosis, symptoms and treatments are generally the same as well.
+If the spots are from a fungal infection, there are several culprits to choose from.
+They are all commonly referred to as blight.
+Because they are all caused by fungi, the diagnosis, symptoms, and treatments are quite similar.

 Treatment and Prevention of Basil Black Spots

 Spots From Temperature Changes